Capital Improvement Projects

 • Police and fire stations

-• Street improvements, lights and traffic signals
+• Street improvements, lights, and traffic signals

 • Utilities undergrounding

-• Water and sewer facilities and pipelines
+• Water and sewer facilities

 CIP - Is it a simple process?